 Taking The Lucky Leap

 After forming a blog that served as a repository of his findings and thoughts about the shoe market, Nathan started observing the type of organic traffic that visited his website.
-There was not a day where he would forget about the goal of financial freedom.
+There was not a day when he would forget about the goal of financial freedom.
 Just like successful businessmen who remind themselves of the mission with wall paintings like the Money Man designs, he started to read daily motivational messages.
 He also began a job at Columbia College around the same time, where a coworker motivated him to mobilize his findings and start his business out of a truck.
 As a result, Stadium Shoes was created and was gradually introduced to the market through private events and festivals.

 “It was really a proof of concept vehicle to me more than anything,” Nathan said. “[The vehicle] was there to do data, and market research, and figure out how to properly open and establish accounts.
 It was there to find out who was actually shopping the truck, where they lived in and around the Columbia area and what brands they were interested in.
 So, [it was] kind of more of a crawl before you walk, before you run, type thing.
 And so I got tons of positive feedback.”